1060NetKernel/getting-started/README.md

 * [1060 Research](http://www.1060research.com) are here to help you get started
 * Register on the [NetKernel Portal](https://cs.1060research.com/csp/) to access the complementary support
-* From the portal you can also [download](https://cs.1060research.com/csp/download/) free evaluation copies of 1060 NetKernel Enterprise Edition
+* From the portal you can also [download](https://cs.1060research.com/csp/download/) evaluation copies of 1060 NetKernel Enterprise Edition
 * NetKernel Enterprise Edition comes with additional high-end tools and features and has comprehensive SLA and Support packages.

 NetKernel Gradle Plugin